-Step 3: Ensure the 2 tabs at the bottom of the fascia click to indicate its securely fixed in place.
+Step 3: Ensure the 2 tabs at the bottom of the Step 4: zappi is now ready for operation. fascia click to indicate its securely fixed in place.

 Step 2: Add fascia to the enclosure cover of the zappi as shown.